brooklynrail/brooklynrail-platform/content/events/2021/09/3000-minutes.md

 *3000 minutes* can be listened to live beginning Friday, September 10 on [www.satelliteradiochoir.org](http://www.satelliteradiochoir.org/).
 The transmission will be streamed live from the silo on the edge of the Owens dry lake in Payahuunadü, a place where Lauren Bon’s Metabolic Studio Sonic Division operates.

-A public recitation will be held over zoom on Sunday, September 12 at 12pm ET / 9am PT to conclude this sound work.
+A public recitation will be held over Zoom on Sunday, September 12 at 12pm ET / 9am PT to conclude this sound work.